andela-dmigwi/bc-9-Pomodoro-Timer/README.md

 After the third cycle the user is forced into a long break that has a default time 15 minutes but it is also adjustable

 This app is built use __cliff__ command line framework that the implementer the right to have an almost simmilar to commmandline applications like *git*
+To run this app input command `python PomodoroTime.py`

 The pomodoro Timer application has the following commands
 1.pomodoro create\*<title> this creates a timer object with the *title* implemented as